srycyk/mine/README.md

-Among other things, it is rerunnable, supports rotating proxy access, is error tolerant (it retries unresponsive sites), follows redirects &amp; keeps cookies by default, logs activity extensively, does not need constant monotoring, and has helpers to extract &amp; reformat data.
+Among other things, it is rerunnable, supports rotating proxy access, is error tolerant (it retries unresponsive sites), follows redirects &amp; keeps cookies by default, logs activity extensively, does not need constant monitoring, and has helpers to extract &amp; reformat data.

 It can be be used as a library, (from the console, command-line, etc.),